 Determining your audience

-Choosing the right audience is the key to running a successful Facebook ad, and MailChimp gives you the power to find value in all sections of your contact list, even people who have unsubscribed.
+The easiest way to zero in on the right audience is to use your contact list to build an audience of Facebook users who're similar to your customers and subscribers.
+MailChimp gives you the power to find value in all sections of your contact list, even people who have unsubscribed.
 Now, you can leverage your subscriber activity and e-commerce data to create powerful segments that help you show relevant ads to the right people.
-Let’s take a closer look at all your targeting options.

 People on your list